KunalKarnik/pesha/README.md

 5> Done! <br>
 <br>

 Navigate to a job page on indeed.com; click on the extension and "Add JOB!" - Displays the info in the console log currently.
-TODO: google cloud storage database support
+TODO: google cloud storage database support and more Parsing